TaintBench/TaintBench.github.io/userstudy.md

 subtitle: User Study for the TaintBench Tools
 ---
 # User Study Design
-We conducted a user study with five users (experts in taint analysis) to evaluate the effectivensse of TB-Extractor and TB-Viewer.
+We conducted a user study with five users (experts in taint analysis) to evaluate the effectiveness of TB-Extractor and TB-Viewer.

 | Task                | Description                                                                  |
 |---------------------|------------------------------------------------------------------------------|